ostis-ai/py-sc-kpm/README.md

 ### Call, execute and wait agent

-Call agent function: creates **action node** with some arguments, concepts and connects it to the node with initiation identifier.
+Agent call function: creates **action node** with some arguments, concepts and connects it to the node with initiation identifier.
 Returns **question node**

 ```python